5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - Check selected Audio Devices in System Settings
 - Verify Layout-id is `17` in DeviceProperties
 - Check `AppleALC.kext` is enabled
-- For Tahoe, apply OCLP audio patch
+- For Tahoe, apply audio patch

 **USB issues:**